Urban Meyer's Suspension Shows Ohio State Values Winning More Than Morality

 White said Meyer "has a sincere commitment to the Respect for Women core value that he espouses and tries to instill in his players."
 Meanwhile, the official committee report released by Ohio State tells a different story.

-The report states that in 2009, Zach Smith was arrested for domestic violence of his then-pregnant wife.
+The report states that in 2009, Zach Smith was arrested on a charge of aggravated battery of his then-pregnant wife.
 Courtney Smith says Hiram deFries—Meyer's "life coach"—and former Ohio State coach Earle Bruce (Zach Smith's grandfather) talked her into not pressing charges.

 This should've been critical to the investigation, but it wasn't.
 It shows prior knowledge, and it shows how Meyer reacted, according to Courtney Smith, when he knew of the incident.